Assiniboine: Mythology

 The figure of Iktome from the Assiniboine creation myth is one of the most famous creator-trickster characters of Native American mythology.
 In the myth Ikotme sends some animals searching to find land beneath the depths of the primeval sea.
-This is an "earth-diver" style of creation myth resembling similar stories of the Anishinabe and Ojibwe peoples.
+This is an "earth-diver" style of creation myth resembling similar stories of the Anishinaabe and Ojibwe peoples.
 The only animal who succeeds is the muskrat who floats to the surface dead.
 Ikotme uses the earth the muskrat was clutching in his dead hands to create land.
 Unlike other creators, Ikotme is amoral.
 Ikotme kills a frog who challenges his plans to create an endless winter but eventually yields and shortens the length to seven months.
 He creates horses and humans out of dirt and teaches the Assinibone how to steal horses.
 Some of the elements in modern versions of the myth include elements that are later additions such as the presence of horses which were introduced to North America by the Spanish.